sagarroy761997/openWeather/README.md

+# I am working on the typescript version.
+It is not ready yet.I t just need little bit more time.

 # Getting Started with Create React App
-# I am working on the typescript version
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts